JosebaIncera/dashboard-inbound-carrier-sales-agent/README.md

-# HappyRobot Inbound Carrier Sales Agent Dashboard
+# Inbound Carrier Sales Agent Dashboard

 A comprehensive analytics dashboard for tracking and visualizing inbound carrier sales agent performance metrics.
 Built with Next.js, and Supabase for real-time data visualization and analysis.